imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 Inheritance, a prominent feature of a programming language, emerged with the introduction of object-oriented programming languages.
 Most of these languages were class-based languages.
 Meaning, in order to create an object, first we have to create a class.

-Following is how we create a class and an object in C++:
+Following is an example of how we create a class and an object in C++:

     class SmartPhone {
       public: